FaithKamaraju/news-webservice/readme.md

-# News Webservice with AI powered Political Bias and Sentiment scores
+# News Webservice with AI powered Political Bias scores

 This is a multi-service architecture that includes the folowing components -